swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 ### Implementing the Popup

-The `LicenseDialog` node is a node of type `WindowDialog`, a class that comes packaged with the Godot Engine which is used to display popup windows.
+The `LicenseDialog` node is a node of type `Window` (like the windows used by desktop applications), a class that comes packaged with the Godot Engine which is used to display popup windows.

 To add the `LicenseDialog` to your project, add it to another node, perhaps containing the main menu.
 After this, you can show it to the user by simply